 Have you tried bircher muesli?
 It’s a real breakfast game changer – or at least it has been for us.
-Oats, soaked in milk overnight, then served for breakfast, has changed our breakfast table for the better.
-In this recipe I’ve given it the Sneaky Veg treatment by adding a healthy portion of carrot.
+Often called overnight oats, bircher muesli is simply oats, soaked in milk overnight, then served for breakfast.
+They’ve changed our breakfast table for the better.
+In this carrot cake overnight oats recipe I’ve given it the Sneaky Veg treatment by adding a healthy portion of carrot.
 If you think carrot for breakfast is weird then think again – it’s perfect here.
-In this recipe for carrot cake bircher muesli the warming taste of cinnamon is combined with creamy oats, juicy sultanas and a healthy portion of hidden vegetables (ok they’re not completely invisible – but no-one here complained).
+In this recipe for carrot cake overnight oats the warming taste of cinnamon is combined with creamy oats, juicy sultanas and a healthy portion of hidden vegetables (ok they’re not completely invisible – but no-one here complained).
 It’s a delicious and satisfying breakfast and one that I know we’ll be making time and time again.

 I was inspired to make this after Miss R (4) and I were invited by Rude Health to an event with Frances Quinn (author of Quinntessential Baking).
 The event was designed to inspire kids to try exciting new foods for breakfast (and to inspire tired parents to get creative in the kitchen).
 Right before our eyes she created breakfast cereal monsters, magical porridges and colour-changing milk using Rude Health’s dairy free milks and organic cereals and oats.
 Watching her at work was an inspiration as she made cinnamon gingerbread men atop bowls of porridge, fashioned giant Paddington Bear pawprints out of marmalade and turned breakfast cereal into monsters.
 And afterwards Miss R had the chance to get creative herself.
 As you can see in the photos she went for the “all the ingredients” approach.